 The Economic Progress Institute recognizes that immigrants and immigration play a large role in the Ocean State's economy and our future.
 We believe that broadly shared prosperity means that all Rhode Islanders, regardless of their immigration status, should have equal access to resources and economic opportunities that allow them to achieve their full potential.

-This page provides information about resources available to our immigrant neighbors as well as state and federal threats to equal access to benefits that help immigrant families make ends meet.
+and also tracks state and federal threats to equal access to benefits that help immigrant families make ends meet.

 Help ensure that immigrants don’t forego benefits because of fear about the public charge rule